 Justin V. Lee

-Justin V. Lee is a business litigator and aviation attorney who represents a wide range of national and international clients, such as airlines, manufacturers, fixed-base operators, real estate firms, insurance companies, financial services institutions, music industry entities, and technology infrastructure firms.
-He has experience handling a variety of litigation matters including partnership disputes, breach of contract claims, violations of federal and state regulations, and personal injury and wrongful death claims.
+Justin V. Lee represents a wide range of national and international clients, including airlines, manufacturers, fixed-base operators, real estate firms, insurance companies, financial services institutions, music industry entities, and technology infrastructure firms.
+He has experience handling a variety of litigation matters including partnership disputes, breach of contract claims, violations of federal and state regulations, product liability claims, and personal injury and wrongful death claims.

-Prior to joining Jackson Walker, Justin was a helicopter pilot in the United States Army, logging more than 1,500 flight hours and over 600 hours of combat time.
-He deployed twice to Afghanistan in support of Operation Enduring Freedom and to Pakistan for humanitarian relief operations.
-Justin is rated in the Bell 206 helicopter and was an instructor pilot in the Boeing CH-47 “Chinook” helicopter.
+Prior to joining Jackson Walker, Justin worked on the staff for a member of the United States Congress and served as a helicopter pilot in the United States Army, logging more than 1,500 flight hours and over 600 hours of combat time.
+He deployed twice to Afghanistan in support of Operation Enduring Freedom and to Pakistan for humanitarian relief operations, and was an instructor pilot in the Boeing CH-47 “Chinook” helicopter.

 B.S., Texas A&M University

 J.D., cum laude, SMU Dedman School of Law